 When doing the bench press, keep your elbows close to your rib cage, so it looks more like you're forming an arrow with your arms, not a "T".
 This will help reduce the stress in your shoulder blades, and it'll make the exercise slightly easier too!
 For other curling exercises, like the bicep curl, make sure your elbows are tucked into the sides!
 If your elbows begin to wander then you should consider decreasing the weight.

-Arched back on overhead movements
+Mistake #5: Arched back on overhead movements

 Overhead movements can cause a lot of strain on your shoulders, add in poor form and you're on track for a serious injury!
 The common mistake everyone does with exercises like the shoulder press and bench press is arching the back in order to push the heavy weight overhead.
-An arched back usually happens due to a lack of shoulder mobility and because the person is tilting their chest up to push the weight overhead.
+An arched back usually happens due to a lack of shoulder mobility and if the person tilts their chest up to push the weight overhead.
 This bend or arch puts enormous stress on the joints in your lumbar spine, which can result in a serious back injury.

 How can you fix this?